 Congratulations!
 You paid off your home mortgage.
 That's a huge achievement.
 However, you still have to pay property taxes—FOREVER.

-And don’t forget the ongoing and rising costs of home insurance, municipal water, seasonal landscaping, snow clearance, and structural upkeep.
-Collectively, these costs can slowly erode the savings you targeted for travel, family, and retirement years.
+In addition, you cannot overlook the ongoing and rising costs of home insurance, municipal water, seasonal landscaping, snow clearance, and structural upkeep.
+Collectively, these costs—along with anticipated inflation—can slowly erode the savings you planned to have for travel, family, and your retirement years.

 Illustrative Estimate of Change in Annual Home Costs: FY2022 vs. FY2026